Negative pricing: Oil in 2020

-In March and April 2020, demand for crude oil dropped dramatically due to travel restrictions related to the COVID-19 pandemic.
+In March and April 2020, demand for crude oil dropped dramatically as a result of travel restrictions related to the COVID-19 pandemic.
 Meanwhile, an oil price war developed between Russia and Saudi Arabia, and both countries increased production.
 The exceptionally large gap between supply and demand for oil began to strain available oil storage capacity.
 In some cases, oil storage and transportation costs became higher than the value of the oil, leading to negative oil prices in certain locations, and, on one day (20 April 2020), negative prices for oil futures (contracts for oil to be delivered at a future date).
-West Texas Intermediate futures went as low as -$37.63 per barrel (though consumer prices did not go negative).
+West Texas Intermediate (WTI) futures went as low as −$37.63 per barrel (though consumer prices did not go negative).
 In effect, with demand low and storage at a premium, oil producers were paying to get rid of their oil.

-MarketWatch described the situation as "the opposite of so-called short squeeze".
+MarketWatch described the situation as "the opposite of so-called short squeeze."
 In a short squeeze, investors who are short an asset must cover their positions as the price goes up, leading to a vicious cycle as prices continue to rise.
 With oil prices in 2020, traders with long oil positions needed to cover their positions for fear of finding themselves with oil and nowhere to store it.
 According to MarketWatch's analysis, the rapid drop in oil futures prices may have been an artifact of the structure of the futures market rather than an accurate reflection of the supply and demand for oil.
-Negative oil prices "meant the discovery of a new market condition [..] an ‘oil Everest, but in reverse’.
+Negative oil prices "meant the discovery of a new market condition ... an 'oil Everest, but in reverse.'
 Oil prices not only hit rock bottom, but they also broke the rock."
-However prices recovered to pre-COVID-19 levels, and the glut of oil is gone.
+However, prices recovered to pre–COVID-19 levels, and the glut of oil has disappeared.

+A trial for market manipulation is ongoing against Vega Capital London Ltd., a group of nine independent traders at Essex who bought oil futures with the expectation of profiting from a fall in the price of oil futures.
+The group is accused of coordinating their trading to artificially push down the price of oil futures.
+It is estimated that on 20 April they traded more contracts than BP, Glencore, and JPMorgan Chase at around 29.2% of the total volume in WTI crude oil futures with trade correlations between 96.2% and 99.7%.
+It is estimated that in total the traders made around $660 million in just a few hours.
+The trial is anticipated to last at least until 2025.